KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Produce expected output of a glTF model (nodes) when put into a scene with defined lights.
 Produce expected output of a scene when the light conditions are dynamically changed.
 Produce expected output of multiple glTF models (nodes) that are combined into one scene.
-Provide support for both SDR and HDR displays.
+Produce expected output when a glTF model is viewed in an editing tool supporting this extension Produce expected output on SDR and supported HDR displays.
 Be compatible with updates to glTF texture color spaces, for example increased gamut.

 This is done by specifying a way to map or quantize the resulting (rendered) scene linear light output values to a known range of {R,G,B} values that can be output to display.